1. Have 30-Minute Meetings

 A dull, dark workspace is not going to inspire creativity and imagination.
 And while your office will obviously have some lighting, additional lamps can offer a more personal touch and help you focus on your computer.
 A small lamp on your desk can help you read smaller-printed documents and reduce eye strain and headaches.

 In addition to electric lamps, position your office so that it receives plenty of natural light.
-My personal layout is to position my desk in the middle of two separate windows.
-Most of the time, the light shines in my office and makes me feel better.
-If the light starts to shine in my eyes, I close the blinds.
+Our personal layout is to position my desk in the middle of two separate windows.

 3. Make Sure Everyone is Taking Regular Breaks

 In the old days, there were set break times when employees could step away from their work and relax for 10-15 minutes.
 Today, it’s less structured.
 Most workplaces allow employees to manage their own schedules—as long as they’re getting the results expected of them, they can plan their days how they see fit.

 Unfortunately, this can sometimes mean people end up taking no breaks at all.
 You’d think this would enhance productivity, but it actually has the opposite effect.
 The time-tracking app DeskTime found that the 10% most productive workers work an average of 52 minutes, then break for 17.
 People need regular breaks to recharge, otherwise they’ll spend all that extra time working at a suboptimal level.